Paradox of the Actor

 Paradox of the Actor (Paradoxe sur le comédien) is a dramatic essay by French writer Denis Diderot.
 It was written between 1770 and 1778 but first published after the death of the author in 1830.
 The work elucidates a theory of acting in which it is argued that great actors do not experience the emotions they are displaying.

 His theory was further developed by Russian theatre practitioner Konstantin Stanislavski as the art of representation.
-It contradicts the view of Horace with regard to the use of emotion in rhetoric: Si vis me flere, primium tibi flendum est ('If you wish me to weep you must first weep yourself'), itself further developed as the Stanislavski's system and method acting.
+It contradicts the view of Horace with regard to the use of emotion in rhetoric: Si vis me flere, primium tibi flendum est ('If you wish me to weep you must first weep yourself'), itself further developed as Stanislavski's system and method acting.

 Content

 The essay consists of a dialogue between two speakers in which the first speaker espouses the views of Diderot on acting.
 The first speaker argues that the great actor is characterized by a complete absence of any feeling; and that the art of the great actor consists of displaying the illusion of feeling.
 The reason is that if the great actor were to become emotional he would not be able to play the same part in the theater in repeat performances with the same success.
 Also, those actors who depend on feeling when performing usually give unpredictable or uneven performances.
 The great actor is thus guided by his intelligence, and not by his emotion.
 Once the great actor has studied and conceptualized his part through intelligence, he will be able to give repeat performances successfully irrespective of what is going on in his personal life.

 Occasionally, the character being played, as conceptualized by the great actor, transcends the character conceptualized by the author.
 Diderot gives the example of Mlle.
 Clairon, who once played a character in a play authored by Voltaire; Voltaire, who was in the audience, had cried out "Did I write that?" on seeing her magnificent performance.
 Diderot accepts that a great actor like Mlle.
 Clairon could experience emotion when portraying the character for the first time; but in repeat performances she would be in complete control of her emotions.
 Diderot also gives an example of the great actor's theatrical discipline:

 I myself saw what I am going to tell you.
 Garrick stuck his head out of a door, and, within four or five seconds his face changed from delirious joy to moderate cheerfulness, from this cheerfulness to serenity, from serenity to surprise, from surprise to astonishment, from astonishment to sadness, from sadness to dejection, from dejection to fear, from fear to horror, from horror to despondency, and from this last emotion back up the ladder to the first.